mwburke/mwburke.github.io/about.md

 Here's a quote that motivates me:

-> Dude, suckin' at something is the first step towards being sorta good at something. - Jake the Dog
+> Dude, suckin' at something is the first step towards being sorta good at something. - Jake the Dog, Adventure Time S1 E25